gengxingri/Academic-Writing/README.md

 # Mathematical-Writing-in-English

-This repo shows some reference books about mathematical writing in English.
+This repo contains some reference books about mathematical writing in English.